 Johanna Konta: The current world No.7 has been touted by Andy Murray as a potential No.1 after besting Caroline Wozniacki earlier in the month and beating Venus Williams earlier this year.
 The survey says this is a possibility, but she is likely to clash with previous victor-

 Maria Sharapova: While there are questions about contention about Sharapova’s being allowed to compete after a drugs suspension and a recent loss at the Madrid Open, she is showing solid form – she recently beat Roberta Vinci 7-5, 6-3.
-With the majority of the crowd against her, her biggest battle may be psychological, with a bet against her being dependant on whether she feeds on the pressure or falls under the weight of the narrative.
+With the majority of the crowd against her, her biggest battle may be psychological, with a bet against her being dependent on whether she feeds on the pressure or falls under the weight of the narrative.

 Angelique Kerber: The number two seed has had a rough go of it lately, besting a returning Sharapova 6-3, 5-0 before going on to bow out of a match against Eugenie Bouchard due to a leg injury.
 If she recuperates in time for Wimbledon, punters may have a strong contender to take Serena Williams’ empty crown.